connornishijima/connornishijima.github.io/_products/pixie.md

 --------------------------------------------

-<blurb>I designed Pixies to enable both beginners and professionals to quickly deploy alphanumeric LEDs displays using an intuitive Arduino Library and only 2 GPIO.</blurb>
+<blurb>I designed Pixie PCBs as a way to quickly address 5x7 micro-LED displays using an ATTiny45 and I2C driver chip.</blurb>

 --------------------------------------------